-As if I was present but with my eyes, I was transported.
+As if I was present but with my eyes, I was reliving a moment, felt like yesterday.
 The air was bitter cold.
 My teeth chattered.
 I saw the window she’d climb through to get in my bed for a quick nap and go back out on the street.

-We all knew she had a drug addiction.
-I was about nine years old at the time.
+We all knew she had a drug problem.
+I was about twelve years old at the time.
 Sneaking my Aunt through the window.
-My mother said she needs tough love.
+My mother said she needed tough love.
 I disagreed, but I knew not to talk back to her or that would be a quick slap in the mouth.

 It went on for months, tapping the window, I’d let her in.
 She’d be crying saying that she didn’t want to die out there in the street.